Surex can help you save on business insurance in British Columbia

 Location of your business: Some locations in British Columbia will be cheaper to get commercial insurance than others.

-The number of employees: The more employees that work for your business means the likelihood of a claim increase.
+The number of employees: The more employees that work for your business means the likelihood of a claim increases.
 This is why larger businesses often cost more to insure.

 Amount of general liability: Depending on the contracts your small business gets, some will require a minimum amount of general liability included in your commercial insurance policy.
 Common amounts are $2 million and $5 million.